 - The brain.
 Lack of nutrients can cause cognitive impairment.
 In extreme cases of dehydration and malnutrition, a person may become delirious or behave in ways that indicate disorientation.

 Without the right nutrients, a person’s body will become incapable of fighting off infections or recovering from illnesses.
 This can make even the common cold a potentially life-threatening illness.

 At Crandall & Pera Law, we understand how frightening this can be for both our clients and their families.
-Our team represents clients in Kentucky and Ohio involving nursing home abuse and neglect cases.
-We have the resources and experience to handle cases involving the willful withholding of food as well as cases where a nursing home is providing food of little nutritional value.
-We work with our clients to create options, and offer compassionate yet practical guidance.
+Our team represents clients in Ohio and Kentucky involving nursing home abuse and neglect cases.
+We have the resources and experience to handle cases involving the withholding of food as well as cases where a nursing home is providing food of little nutritional value.
+We offer compassionate yet practical guidance.

 Poor nutrition puts people’s lives in danger in many ways.
 Crandall & Pera Law helps families when a loved one has suffered abuse or neglect in a nursing home.
-If you live in Kentucky or Ohio, please call 877-686-8879 or fill out this convenient online contact form to schedule a free initial consultation with one of our attorneys.
-We may arrange to meet with you and your family.
+If you live in Ohio or Kentucky, please call 855-444-6651 or fill out this convenient online contact form to schedule a free initial consultation with one of our attorneys.